violinio/violin-docs/docs/locker.md

 # Violin Locker features
 ## Holding contracts
-Our Locker **generates a separate contract every time users lock funds** for maximum security.
+For maximum security, our Locker **generates a separate contract to hold the tokens every time users lock funds**.
 By interacting directly with the smart contract, projects may choose to save some gas by depositing tokens directly into the Locker contract, but this may cause issues in rare cases (such as tokens that change balance on their own, see [Notes](#notes)).

 ?> Note that these contracts will be unverified but Violin will verify at least one, so most chain explorers will find matching byte code.
 You can also check the vault contract to verify the holding contracts will not lead to loss of funds.
 Always check either the frontend or the vault contract to ensure the holding contract was created by Violin and to figure out the actual unlock time
 ## Lock share NFT